Fast Facts - What's New

 How much will I earn?

-Entry-level salary for clinical laboratory scientists in Albuquerque is up to $30,000/year.
+Entry-level salary for clinical laboratory scientists in Albuquerque is up to $35,000/year.
 Many other states are much higher for entry level.

 Will I find a job when I graduate?

 YES!!
 Right now, one out of every ten positions in clinical laboratories is vacant.
 A severe shortage of qualified clinical lab personnel is developing.
 And with a number of accredited programs closing during the past ten years, fewer graduates are entering the field.
-Many clinical lab scientists are approaching retirement which will create additional vacancies.
-And remember - several biotechnology firms preferentially hire MTs because they already have the laboratory skills necessary for performing common research tasks.
+Many medical lab scientists are approaching retirement which will create additional vacancies.
+And remember - several biotechnology firms preferentially hire an MLS because they already have the laboratory skills necessary for performing common research tasks.

 How long will it take?

-You can complete a B.S. in Medical Technology at The University of New Mexico in four years of full-time study.
+You can complete a B.S. in Medical Laboratory Sciences at The University of New Mexico in four years of full-time study.
 Go to the curriculum page to view the details.

 News From our Graduates